-Any race boat crew shall be comprised of no less than 2 members.
+Any race boat crew shall be comprised of no less than 2 members, one of them must be designated as the driver in the entry form.
 The boat driver must be in possession of a current racing license issued by his National Authority.

-- All crew members full names and home addresses must be communicated to the race organisers when the boats official entry to the race is made. - No change to the list of crew members shall be made between the official entry of the crew and the finish of the race, except when the race committee gives its explicit consent to the change. - 4.
+- All crew members full names and home addresses must be communicated to the race organisers when the boats official entry to the race is made. - Changes of the crew members during the race shall be made with the explicit consent of the Race Committee except for the driver. - 4.
 Each crew shall have one crew member designated as Captain who is responsible for the boat and all actions of its crew.
 All matters related to the race shall be conducted through the Captain. - The minimum age of a crew member is 18 years, for younger crewmembers (16years or older), they can race only with a written authorization from their parents.